-I am an agility judge and measuring offiical for AKC (I even judged at AKC Nationals in Tulsa, OK, 2013), and I am also a UKI agility judge.
+I am an agility judge, measuring official and event secretary for AKC.
 If you would like to get in touch me you can do so through the website and I will get back to you right away!

 What is a VMO?
 In AKC vocabulary this stands for Volunteer Measuring Official.
 A VMO is either an AKC rep or a judge; however, not all judges are VMOs.
 Sometimes there may be a VMO at a trial who is there as a competitor.
 This person has volunteered their time to measure dogs – please be respectful of his/her time.
 This person is not paid – volunteer, remember? – and has paid to be at the trial and compete with his/her own dogs.
 Please ask this person when he/she is available instead of demanding to be measured RIGHT NOW!
 Also, if you are about to ask for a measurement and you see that the person has his/her own dog, it is possible they are about to run, have just run, are going to warm up, etc., ask the VMO when it would be a good time to get your dog measured.
 If the VMO is not available to measure you before you run, and you have never gotten an official measurement, then you will need to ask the judge of record that you are about to run under to measure your dog before you run – this measurement would only be good for that day.
 If this is not done and you Q, you will lose that leg.
 You still need to be measured by the VMO at some point during the day.

 AKC Measuring Information: Let me just explain a little bit about how this works.
-If your dog will be competing before it is two years old it needs to get measured before running at the trial.
-If there is not an official measurer there (not all judges are measuring officials) you need to get measured before you run and that measurement is only good for that trial.
+If your dog will be competing between the ages of 15 months and before it is two years old it needs to get measured before running at the trial no matter how tall, or short, it is.
+If there is not an official measurer there (not all judges are measuring officials, remember) you need to get measured before you run and that measurement is only good for that trial.
 If there is an official measurer there (which could be one of the judges at the trial, or a judge who is there as a competitor, or even an AKC rep) you will get measured, be given a yellow slip to keep, and that measurement is good until the dog turns two years old.
 This is called your temporary measurement (that is what would be checked at the top of the measurement form).
 If you get measured and do not get a yellow slip, then it was not an official measurement.

 For more information regarding Jump Height Cards, go to the AKC site and download the Agility Regulations.